 Nicky Williams blogs at Go Live Young.

-Which great books to read before traveling to Asia and Africa did we miss?
+Which great books to help you travel around Asia and Africa did we miss?
 Tell us in the comments which books moved you the most and ignited your wanderlust.

 If you like this series on travel inspired by novels, be sure to check out these posts: